morlandi/django-datatables-view/README.rst

     def get_latest_by(self, request):
         """
-        Override to customize based of request.
+        Override to customize based on request.

         Provides the name of the column to be used for global date range filtering.
         Return either '', a fieldname or None.